kikechisheldon-tech/Daline-valentines/README.md

 // Questions and Buttons
 questions: {
     first: {
-        text: "Do you like me?",                   // First question
+        text: "Hey mamma 😝Do you like me?",                   // First question
         yesBtn: "Yes",                             // Yes button text
         noBtn: "No",                               // No button text
-        secretAnswer: "I don't like you, I love you! ❤️"  // Hidden message },
+        secretAnswer: "I don't like you, I love you! bae❤️"  // Hidden message },
     second: {
         text: "How much do you love me?",          // Second question